socialplanning/opencore/opencore/member/browser/README.txt

     >>> self.logout()
     >>> self.login('test_user_1_')
     >>> utils.clear_status_messages(view)

+    And first set the word for projects that we'll see in subsequent psms:
+    >>> utils.monkey_proj_noun('hive of scum and villainy')
     >>> view.leave_project('p2')
     False

+We should have a PSM and it should respect the configured name for projects:

     >>> view.portal_status_message
-    [u'You cannot leave this project.']
+    [u'You cannot leave this hive of scum and villainy.']

     We have to login as m1 to get the modify portal content permission, giving us access to the workflow transition